mccdn/cdndoc/UnifiedPortalHelpDoc--EN/China Azure CDN.md

 ![006](/Images/006.png)

 ####Overview
 In Advance management page, you will see overview of then endpoints you created under selected subscription ID.
-Total Domain, Total Enabled Domain, Total Usage in Current Month and Bandwidths in Current Months.
+Parameters: Total Domain, Total Enabled Domain, Total Usage in Current Month and Bandwidths in Current Months.

 ![007](/Images/007.png)
 ![008](/Images/008.png)